 Creating smart financial habits early in a child’s development is an important life skills.
 We are pleased to be an integral part of the after-school curriculum for Richmond Public Schools.

 For the past two years, Fulton Bank teammates have partnered with community stakeholders to provide financial literacy sessions to students at both Franklin Military Academy and George Wythe High School.

 Using the FDIC Money Smart Curriculum, we teach students about credit, debt, savings, cash flow analysis, auto loans, college preparation and monthly budget management.
 Students can share these lessons with their families, extending our impact past the classroom.

 We’ve also delivered the ABA (American Bankers Association) program Get Smart About Credit to more than 120 high school students.
 Each student received handouts with information about identity fraud, college financing, credit and credit scoring.

-In 2016, Fulton began an annual Diversity Scholarship program throughout our service area.
-Over the past four years, we have awarded over 50 $1,500 scholarships to high school seniors with diverse backgrounds.
-Students are selected through committee interviews and an essay submission that asks the students how they plan to use the opportunity.
+In 2016, Fulton Bank began an annual Diversity Scholarship Program throughout our entire service area.
+Over the past seven years, we have awarded over 75 $1,500 scholarships to high school seniors with diverse backgrounds.
+These students are also offered the opportunity for employment with Fulton.

 In 2022, Fulton awarded 13 scholarships, and 8 students gained experience by working here.